EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 # Protocol Overview {#overview}

 This section gives an overview of how to use the ACE framework {{I-D.ietf-ace-oauth-authz}} together with the EDHOC authentication protocol to generate an OSCORE security context with associated authorization information.

-The focus of this profile is a "zero-touch" setting where authentication is based on credentials like public key certificates or signed tokens which may be transported via EDHOC or out of band, but where trust anchors may be pre-provisioned.
-Different settings are possible.
-Generally, the AS and RS are likely to have trusted access to each other's credentials, since AS acts on behalf of RS.
-AS needs also to have some information about C to verify from whom the request is coming and for what it is authorized, but this may potentially be obtained dynamically as part of the request.

-Another focus is on reducing message overhead over constrained links, and authentication credentials may be large producers of overhead.
-For this reason, opportunities should be explored to pass a reference to a pre-provisioned credential or credential that can be obtained over less constrained links.

-Marco's comments:

-  * 'req_cnf' can be transferred by reference; 'cnf' and 'rs_cnf' has to be transferred by value.

-   * When the Client initially runs EDHOC with the AS (before sending the Token request), both Client and AS can indicate their own authentication credential by reference in ID_CRED_X.

-   * Following the expiration of the first token, if the client asks for a new one: 'req_cnf' can be transferred by reference; 'cnf' and 'rs_cnf' can also be transferred by reference.
-Then EDHOC also uses only transferring by reference.

 NOTE: The rest of the draft is a copy of draft-ietf-ace-dtls-authorize.
 The mode of writing has been to compare the text below with draft-ietf-ace-oscore-profile (for which there is no Markdown document) and selected relevant parts from respective drafts.